nicholasdille/container-slides/160_gitlab_ci/060_artifacts/exercise.md

 ## Task: Pass an artifact to the next stage

-Artifacts are useful for splitting a task in separate job.
+Artifacts are useful for splitting a task in separate jobs.
 Refer to the [official documentation](https://docs.gitlab.com/ee/ci/yaml/#artifacts).

 Improve the pipeline by using artifacts: